Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Snapping window: WIN + LEFT or RIGHT (can be used with UP or DOWN to get into quadrants)

-- Switch to recent window: ALT + TAB (unchanged) – Hold shows new Task view window view, let go and switches to app.
+- Switch to recent window: ALT + TAB (unchanged) – Hold shows new Task view window view, let go, and switches to the app.

 - Task view: WIN + TAB – New Task view opens up and stays open.